Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 Alternatively, if you’re feeling adventurous, teaching abroad is a fun way to work with students while traveling the world.
 Students can even be teaching leaders back home through well-known programs like Teach for America.

-Answering phones and filing documents for eight hours a day may not be the most glamorous tasks, but they are essential for maintaining effective communication and organization within an office.
+Answering phones and filing documents eight hours a day may not be the most glamorous task, but they are essential for maintaining effective communication and organization within an office.
 These tasks require attention to detail, strong management abilities, and the ability to work well under pressure, which are all valuable skills for a future lawyer.

 Believe it or not, jobs in sales are excellent pre-law jobs!
 They can help you gain experience with maintaining client relations, working in a corporate environment, and collaborating under tight deadlines, which will come in handy in law school!